Gauge covariant neural network for quarks and gluons: Gauge covariant neural networks

-The neural ODE is a cutting-edge framework of the deep learning.
-It is well known that the neural ODE is a generalization of the scalar-version of the Res-Net.
-If the layer index $l$ is regarded as the discrete fictitious time $t$, the rank-2 neural ODE is defined as
+We can also introduce the rank-2 tensor version of the neural ODE \cite{chen2019neural}, a generalization of the conventional Res-Net, which is a cutting-edge framework in deep learning \cite{he2015deep, he2016identity}.
+If the layer index $l$ is regarded as a fictitious time $t$, Eq. \eqref{eq:resnet} leads to the rank-2 neural ODE,

-One can derive the rank-2 Res-Net (\ref{eq:resnet}) by solving the above differential equation with the use of the Euler method ($y_{n+1} = y_n + hf(t_n,y_n)$, for small $h$).
-On the other hand, the stout smearing is continuous version of the gradient flow with Wilson plaquette action and $t$ is regarded as the flow time.
-If ${\cal G}_{\mu,n}^{\bar{\theta}^{(t)}}( U^{(t)} )$ in equation above is taken as gradient of a gauge action, it is Luscher's gradient flow.
-Thus, we point out that the gradient flow with given parameters is regarded as the neural ODE for a gauge field in terms of the machine learning technique.
+Conversely, one can derive the rank-2 Res-Net (\ref{eq:resnet}) by solving the differential equation above using the Euler method ($y_{n+1} = y_n + hf(t_n,y_n)$, for small $h$).
+Since a continuous version of stout smearing \cite{Luscher:2010iy} is known as the Wilson flow, a gradient flow with Wilson plaquette action, the flow with given parameters in lattice QCD can be regarded as a neural ODE for a gauge field within the framework of machine learning.